-All examiner quasi-judicial proceedings are subject to the appearance of fairness doctrine.
-No person shall contact an examiner off the record for the purpose of influencing the examiner's decision.
-Ex parte contacts limited strictly to the clarification of procedural matters (and not to the merits of a dispute) are permitted.
+- 1. ((All examiner quasi judicial)) Examiner proceedings are subject to the appearance of fairness doctrine.
+No person ((shall)) may contact an examiner off the record ((for the purpose of influencing)) to discuss the merits of a case or to influence the examiner's ((decision)) determination. - 2.
+Ex parte contacts limited strictly to the clarification of simple procedural matters (and not to the merits of a dispute) are permitted.
 A deliberate ex parte contact in violation of this section may be deemed an attempt to interfere with examiner duties in violation of KCC 20.22.020.
-If a substantive ex parte communication is made to or by the examiner, the examiner shall publicly disclose it.
+If a substantive ex parte communication is made to or by the examiner, the examiner ((shall)) must publicly disclose it.